Qery-Data/ODA-Datatracker/README.md

 # Datatracker on Official Development Assistance

 Scripts for live updating Datawrapper visualizations on Official Development Assistance.
-The data is sourced from the OECD, and used in a datatracker available on our website: https://qery.no/trends-in-foreign-aid/
+The data is from the OECD and used in a datatracker available on our website: https://qery.no/trends-in-foreign-aid/